Student Technology Consultant - $16.84 per hour - NO OPEN POSITIONS

 • Ability to use approved cleaning products safely and effectively..

 • Experience helping others resolve computing hardware/software/connectivity problems.

 • Experience working autonomously and collaboratively with co-workers, users, and leaders.

 • Demonstrated commitment to valuing diversity; contributing to an inclusive environment.

 • Familiar with Macintosh computers, mobile devices and apps

 • Familiar with the UW Bothell/Cascadia College co-located campus and its resources.

-• May include some evenings and weekends
+• Shifts typically 5 hours or less, and may include some evenings and weekends